 Thailand Privilege Visa

 The Thailand Privilege Visa is a privilege visa in Thailand.
-Although it is for those who want to stay in Thailand long-term, it’s considered a tourist visa.
+Although it is for those who want to stay in Thailand long-term, it’s considered a tourist visa.’

-It lets you stay in Thailand from five to 20 years as if you can pay the application fee and don’t have a criminal background.
+It lets you stay in Thailand from five to 20 years if you can pay the application fee and don’t have a criminal background.

 What are the Requirements?